paigeyeung/exoplanetresearchworkshop/index.md

 <div class="light-box" markdown="1">

-## Latest Update (April 10, 2020)
+## Latest Update (April 16, 2020)

-If you are in a group, please add your group information [here](https://docs.google.com/spreadsheets/d/1HP2-14ZMguOPumY4elrvI0DWXtu5y-hBAa-Vdq0m_h8/edit?usp=sharing){:target="_blank"}.
-Otherwise, email [Quinn](mailto:qperian@ohs.stanford.edu){:target="_blank"} so that he can make a group for you and add your group to the sheet.
-Detailed instructions for what to do before the 4/15 meeting are [here](https://docs.google.com/document/d/1eeHOUUWzGdqnjGcrdQWjdsOnXldMzAZCZPUTrDnUa_k/edit?usp=sharing){:target="_blank"}.
+See [here](https://docs.google.com/document/d/1E-r3EYDe-3a8I-v_I6EdpZYx4SJX5guC2FZG0qtIDmc/edit?usp=sharing){:target="_blank"} for tasks to prepare for the next meeting, and share your work with your point person.
+If you do not know who your point person is, see [here](https://docs.google.com/spreadsheets/d/1xPefvDAi55DWpAUcrfXnSRHcKYZHbV7hxZGFvCJKXvA/edit?usp=sharing){target="_blank}.

 </div>